 What is Evergreen?

 The Co-op provides comprehensive SaaS (software as a service) Evergreen hosting, support, maintenance, back-ups, and upgrades for member libraries.
-As of 2020, we’ve grown to supporting nearly 100 public, post-secondary, K-12, government and special libraries at nearly 200 locations across Canada.
+As of 2022, we’ve grown to supporting over 100 public, post-secondary, K-12, government and special libraries at over 200 locations across Canada.
 Our server infrastructure and staff are located in Canada and we are fully compliant with FIPPA (Freedom of Information and Protection of Privacy Act).

 Evergreen includes the following:

 - Public catalogue (also known as an online public access catalogue, or OPAC) for patrons to find library materials, view account information, and save information online.

 - Cataloguing: to add items to the library’s collection, including a select list of external libraries that can easily be searched (via z39.50) for cataloguing records.

 - Circulation: to check items in and out, including offline circulation when needed.

 - Serials: for managing and circulating magazine and periodical collections.